Banner Default Image

 Despite Opus being a newcomer to the West Midlands region, WME selected us as their partner based on our proven track record of delivering successful solutions for public sector clients across various counties and our shared commitment to improve quality and reduce reliance on agency workers.

 Building a robust supply chain was key.
-We take a collaborative and partnership approach with our suppliers.
+We take a collaborative, partnership approach with our suppliers.
 We also share WME’s commitment to invest back into the public sector to create positive change and support local communities.

-Our primary challenge involved raising the awareness of WMTemps framework and Opus as a recruitment provider in the region and reassure councils of its benefits as a new service in order to effectively attract and implement with new councils.
+Our primary objective involved raising awareness of the WMTemps framework and Opus as a recruitment provider in the region and reassuring councils of its benefits as a new service in order to effectively attract and implement with new councils.

 The Solution: